Jake Miller (singer)

-1992–2012: Early life and career beginnings
+Early life

+Jake Miller grew up in a Jewish family in Weston, Florida.
+His father, Bruce Miller, is a pediatric opthamologist and played in a band during medical school.
+He has one sister, Jenny.

+Career

+2011-2012: Career beginnings and Spotlight EP

+As a teenager, Miller began making music in his bedroom and posting videos of himself singing to YouTube.
+On March 11, 2011, Miller performed live for the first time ever, opening for Snoop Dogg at Club Cinema in Pompano Beach, Florida.
 In May 2011, Miller won the Samsung and T-Mobile USA national "Kick it With the Band" talent competition.
 As a grand prize winner, Miller was awarded $35,000 to use for his music career as well as a video with YouTube celebrity Keenan Cahill.
 Afterward he opened for Mac Miller and performed alongside Flo Rida, Sean Kingston, and Asher Roth at the "Think Pink Rocks" concert which benefited breast cancer awareness.
 In December 2011, Miller performed at the annual Y100 Jingle Ball concert along with Cody Simpson and We the Kings.
 Miller partnered with Big Time Rush for the song "Lost In Love" from the album 24/Seven.
 Miller released his EP Spotlight on July 29, 2012, with the single "What I Wouldn't Give".